Expert's opinion

 Improves Mental Health

 Surprisingly, diet plays a significant role in good mental health.
-In fact, the Mediterranean diet has been linked to a reduced risk of depression.[3]
+The Mediterranean diet has been linked to a reduced risk of depression.[3]
 While more research is needed to uncover the exact link, the studies so far show tons of promise!

 Tips For Mediterranean Diet Vegetarian